iotaledger/wallet.rs/documentation/docs/references/python/iota_wallet/account.md

 ```

 Destroy a foundry output with a circulating supply of 0.
-Native tokens in the foundry (minted by other foundries) will be transactioned to the controlling alias
+Native tokens in the foundry (minted by other foundries) will be transacted to the controlling alias

 ### generate\_addresses